subugoe/rdd-technical-reference/rdd-technical-reference.md

 - Document REST-APIs using [openAPI](https://github.com/OAI/OpenAPI-Specification) if possible.
 OpenAPI docs should be located at `/doc/api` on servers.

+### CESSDA's Software Maturity Levels in RDD (CA1.3)

+#### MUST

+`MUST` be SML2, which is defined as follows:

+> There is external documentation that describes public API functionality and is sufficient to be used by an experienced developer.
+If available, source code is consistently and clearly commented.
+Source code naming conventions are adhered to and consistent.

+#### Actions to be taken in RDD
+- public API is fully documented, e.g. by using OpenAPI
+- naming conventions still have to be discussed --> style guide?
+- reference to style guide used in the CONTRIBUTING/README file?

 ## Admin Documentation

 - The docs should comprise how to install the software, how to run and/or restart it, how to test the installation, ...

+### CESSDA's Software Maturity Levels in RDD (CA1.2)

+#### MUST

+`MUST` be SML3, which is defined as follows:

+> There is a deployment and configuration manual that can guide an experienced operational user through deployment, management and configuration of the software.
+Exception and failure messages are explained, but descriptions of solutions are not available.
+Documentation is consistent with current version of the software.

+#### Actions to be taken in RDD
+- deployment: short deployment descriptions can be provided in the README, more detailed explanations should be kept separately (such as INSTALL(.md), linked there from README)
+- exception and failure messages are described in doc strings/function annotations
+- function documentation should be generated automatically and made available/searchable in the web (such as readthedocs, javadoc html, etc. pp.)

 ## Server documentation:

 This type of documentation is provided and maintained in our DARIAH wiki space.\

 We have a template encompassing all information necessary: To create a wiki page for a new server navigate to the FE Server list, select "..." right beside the "Create" button and search for "FE-Server".

 ## User Documentation